sbreese/jQuery.OrderlyTyper.js/README.md

-## Enhanced version of layervault/jquery.typer.js:  Text strings are now rotated in the order they are listed and NOT randomly selected.
-This prevents the text strings from repeating and losing the interest of the visitor.
+## Enhanced version of layervault/jquery.typer.js:  Text phrases are now rotated IN ORDER and not selected at RAMDOM.
+This prevents the phrases from repeating and losing the interest of the visitor.

 ## Usage
 jquery.typer.js can be used one of two ways: